Cristinazhang09/Cristinazhang09.github.io/README.md

 ### Tableau
 - US Air Crash Analysis(https://github.com/Cristinazhang09/Jingru_projects/tree/main/US%20Air%20Crash%20Analysis): Analyzed US air crash using Tableau.
-- Airline Is Still Trustworthy？(https://github.com/Cristinazhang09/Jingru_projects/tree/main/Airline%20Is%20Still%20Trustworthy): Using different data and graphs to verify that airline is still the trustworthy for traveller.
+- Is Airline Still Trustworthy？(https://github.com/Cristinazhang09/Jingru_projects/tree/main/Airline%20Is%20Still%20Trustworthy): Using Tableau, presented different data and graphs to convey that airline is still trustworthy for traveller.
-- Is Airline Still the safest？(https://github.com/Cristinazhang09/Jingru_projects/tree/main/Is%20Airlines%20Still%20the%20Safest）：Using different data and graphs to persuade that airline is still regarded as the safest wmean of transportation.
+- Is Airline Still the Safest？(https://github.com/Cristinazhang09/Jingru_projects/tree/main/Is%20Airlines%20Still%20the%20Safest): Using Tableau, presented different data and graphs to persuade that airline is still the safest mean of transportation in United States.

 ## License